-Description A semi-detached single storey bungalow.
-Accommodation Ground Floor: Entrance hallway, lounge, kitchen, shower room and 2 bedrooms.
-Gross internal floor area (m2) Approximately 61 Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a mixed size and style.
+Description The property comprises of a semi detached single storey and attic chalet villa.
+Accommodation Ground floor: hall, lounge, inner hall, bathroom, bedroom and kitchen.
+Attic floor: bedroom.
+Gross Internal Floor Area (m2) Approximately 58 Neighbourhood and Location The property is situated within a mixed residential/commercial area where surrounding properties are of a mixed size and style.
 Local amenities can be found within a reasonable commute.
-Age (year built) Circa 1930 (94 years old) Weather Overcast but dry.
+Age (Year Built) Circa 1900 (125 years old) Weather Sunny.
 Weather over recent weeks has been unsettled.

-Chimney stacks None. offilling stacks None.
-Roofing including roof space The roof is of pitched/hipped design and is overlaid with slates with a metal ridge.
-I was able to view the roof structure and gained access via a ceiling hatch from the kitchen.
-The roof is of timber truss construction with timber sarking boards.
-Glass wool insulation has been laid in between and over ceiling joists.
+Chimney Stacks Assumed to be of brick construction with a rendered finish and cement flashings.
+Visually inspected with the aid of binoculars where appropriate.
+Roofing including Roof Space The roof is of pitched/hipped design and is overlaid with slates with a metal ridge.
+There are areas of flat roof which appear to be overlaid with fibreglass or a similar material.
+No access was possible into the roof space.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Delinerator Citting Cutton and decompline and formed by DVC materials Rainwater fittings Gutters and downpipes are formed in PVC materials.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Rainwater Fittings Gutters and downpipes are formed in PVC materials.
 Visually inspected with the aid of binoculars where appropriate.

-Main walls Outer walls are assumed to be of brick construction with a rendered finish.
+Main Walls Outer walls appear to be of brick and stone construction with a rendered finish.
 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-Windows, external doors and joinery Access to the property is via PVC and glazed doors to the hallway and kitchen.
-The subjects are fitted with UPVC double glazed windows.
+Windows, External Doors and Joinery Access to the property is via UPVC/metal glazed doors to the hall and kitchen.
+The subjects are fitted with UPVC double glazed windows and timber single glazed windows.
 External joinery is formed in timber.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-External decorations No significant external decoration.

-Conservatories / porches None.

-Communal areas None.

-Garages and permanent None.

-outbuildings

-Outside areas and boundaries Garden grounds are hard landscaped and laid to lawn.
-These are

-bounded by timber fencing and brick walls.

-There is a hard landscaped driveway to the side of the property.
+26 Kirk Street Prestwick KA9 1AU Ayr AYR-2025\04\0050 Inspection Date:- 28/04/2025 First Inspection Date (if applicable):-

+GRAHAM + SIBBALD

+External Decorations No significant external decoration.
+Conservatories / Porches None.
+Communal Areas None.
+Garages and Permanent Outbuildings None.
+Outside Areas and Boundaries There is a small section of hard landscaped garden grounds at the rear which is bounded by timber fencing and brick walls.
 Visually inspected.

-Ceilings Assumed to be of lath and plaster materials.
+Ceilings Assumed to be dry lined with plasterboard sheets or of lath and plaster materials.
 Visually inspected from floor level.

-Internal wells Disctored on the hard

-Internal walls Plastered on the hard.
+Internal Walls Plastered on the hard and dry lined with plasterboard sheets.
 Visually inspected from floor level.

-Using a moisture meter, walls were randomly tested for dampness

-where considered appropriate.

-Floors including sub floors Flooring appears to be of suspended timber with other areas of solid
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Floors Including Sub-Floors Flooring appears to be of suspended timber and solid concrete.

-3 and 110 and concrete.

 Surfaces of exposed floors were visually inspected.
-No carpets or

-floor coverings were lifted.
+No carpets or floor coverings were lifted.
+26 Kirk Street Prestwick KA9 1ALL Page 4 of 26